All information is subject to change.

 WHERE: Norfolk Scope, 201 E. Brambleton Avenue, Norfolk, VA 23510

-The City of Norfolk also provides abundant self-pay parking near Norfolk Scope.
+- Other City of Norfolk self-pay parking near Norfolk Scope

 Commencement Protocol and Admission